The Brother and Sister Who Became the Sun and Moon

-Brother and sister who became the sun and moon is a traditional Korean tale that explains the origins of the sun and moon.
-It is also called The reason sorghum is red.
+"The Brother and Sister Who Became the Sun and Moon" (Korean: 해와 달이 된 오누이; RR: Haewa Dari Doen Onui) is a traditional Korean tale that explains the origins of the Sun and Moon.
+It is also called "The Reason Sorghum is Red".
 This fairy tale was featured in the Korean post stamp.

 Plot

-A tiger catches and eats an old mother who went to work at a rich neighbor's house.
-Then the tiger disguises itself in the mother's clothes and a head scarf, goes to the house where the brother and sister live, and tells them to open the door.
-The brother and sister look out through the hole in the door and think it's a tiger, so they escape through the back door and climb up onto a tree.
-When the tiger chased it, climbed up the tree, the tiger applied sesame oil on the rope and tried to climb it.
-The brother and sister prayed to the sky and climbed up on the iron rope sent down from the sky, then became the sun and the moon.
-The tiger follows the brother and sister and ascends to the sky on a rotten rope, but the rope breaks and it falls onto a sorghum stalk to his death.
-God made the older brother the sun and the younger sister the moon, but the younger sister said that she was afraid of the night, so they switched roles so that the older brother became the moon and the younger sister the sun.
-The sister emits a powerful light as she is shy to be stared at by people during the day.
+A tiger catches and eats an old mother who was returning from work at a rich neighbor's house.
+The tiger then disguises itself in the mother's clothes.
+It goes to the mother's house, where her son and daughter live, and tells them to open the door.
+The older brother and younger sister look out through the hole in the door, and, quickly realizing their visitor is actually a tiger, escape through the back door and climb up onto a tree.
+The tiger begins to chase them, so the two climb further up the tree.
+Reaching the top, the siblings pray to the Sky God, who sends down an iron rope.
+Climbing the rope, the brother and sister became the Sun and the Moon, respectively.
+The tiger prays to the Sky God in a similar fashion and is given a weak rope.
+When the tiger tries climbing on it, the rope breaks and the tiger falls onto a sorghum stalk, killing him.
+The sorghum is covered with the tiger's blood, giving it its distinctive red color.
+The younger sister was afraid of the night, so she and her brother switched roles; the brother became the Moon and the sister the Sun.
+The shy sister emits a powerful light as she does not want to be stared at by people during the day.